 Why so specific?
 Well, that’s because everything else other than your stateroom is available to everyone.
 There are no real “classes” aboard cruise liners anymore.
 No matter what you pay, you have almost identical access (with a few minor exceptions) to everything onboard.

 But let’s be honest from the get-go.
-Disney cruises are 2-5x the cost of any other cruise line going on an identical itinerary.
+Disney cruises are 2-5x the cost of any other cruise line going on an identical itinerary (and 10x for Alaska).
 If you’re simply trying to see the world, do so on Royal Caribbean, Celebrity, Carnival, Norwegian or Holland.
 Seriously.
 I’m not a Disney shill – nor a travel agent.
-I stand nothing to have you go on a Disney cruise.
+I stand nothing to gain to have you go on a Disney cruise.
 And from what I have experienced personally and heard from others, the rival lines are upping their customer service game, too.

 That’s not to say that Disney isn’t awesome – they are and we continue to sail them frequently.
 But there’s a cost to that awesomeness that I will reconsider when my children are older and wouldn’t make use of the “kid-friendly” or “family focused” activities as much.